GiovaniSerra/networking-labs/CCNA/basic/stp-rstp-basics/README.md

 1. **Elect One Root Bridge:** The switch with the lowest Bridge ID (BID) is elected as the central reference point for the entire Layer 2 domain.
    $$\text{Bridge ID (BID)} = \text{Bridge Priority} + \text{Extended System ID (VLAN ID)} + \text{MAC Address}$$
-2. **Determine Root Ports (RP):** Every non-Root switch elects exactly one Root Port—the interface leading to the Root Bridge with the lowest cumulative Path Cost.
+2. **Determine Root Ports (RP):** Every non-Root switch elects exactly one Root Port, representing the local interface receiving the best (lowest value) BPDU toward the Root Bridge.
+The election evaluates the following criteria in sequential order:
+   * **Lowest Root Bridge ID (Root BID):** Identifies the target Root Switch.
+   * **Lowest Root Path Cost (RPC):** Cumulative cost of the path to reach the Root Bridge.
+   * **Lowest Sender Bridge ID (Sender BID):** Evaluates the BID of the upstream neighbor switch transmitting the BPDU.
+   * **Lowest Sender Port ID (Sender PID):** Evaluates the port priority and port index of the transmitting switch interface.
+   * **Lowest Local Port ID:** Final local tie-breaker applied when multiple local interfaces receive identical BPDUs from the same upstream port.
-3. **Determine Designated Ports (DP):** Every network segment (collision domain) elects one Designated Port to forward traffic based on the lowest path cost toward the Root Bridge.
+3. **Determine Designated Ports (DP):** Exactly one Designated Port is elected per collision domain / network segment to forward traffic toward the Root Bridge.
+The switch that advertises the most attractive BPDU onto the segment wins the Designated role based on the following hierarchy:
+   * **Lowest Root Path Cost:** The switch advertising the lowest cumulative path cost to the Root Bridge.
+   * **Lowest Sender Bridge ID:** If path costs are equal, the switch with the lower Bridge ID wins the designated role for the segment.
+   * **Lowest Sender Port ID:** If a single switch has multiple ports connected to the same shared segment, the local interface with the lowest Port ID (Priority + Port Number) becomes the Designated Port.
-4. **Block Remaining Ports (Alternate Ports):** All other interfaces not designated as Root or Designated ports are placed into a Blocking state to break physical loops.
+4. **Block Remaining Ports (Alternate Ports):** All other interfaces not designated as Root or Designated ports are placed into an Alternate/Blocking state to break physical loops.

 ---

 ### IEEE 802.1D (STP / PVST+) vs IEEE 802.1w (RSTP / Rapid-PVST+)

 #### IEEE 802.1D Port States & Timers

-Classic STP relies on passive timers to safely transition interfaces without creating temporary loops, resulting in slow convergence times (up to 50 seconds):
+Classic STP relies on passive timers to safely transition interfaces without creating temporary loops, resulting in slow convergence times.
+Under classic 802.1D Spanning Tree, standard topology reconvergence can take up to 50 seconds based on default timers: **Max Age (20s)** in the event of direct/indirect failure detection, followed by **Listening (15s)** and **Learning (15s)** states before reaching Forwarding.

 | Port State | Function | Timer |
 | :--- | :--- | :--- |